Hilderin/Platformer/readme.md

 I just begun working with FNA-XNA, there's so must that can be added and upgraded.

-My plan is to upgrade my Pong game with different goodies and upgrade the engine at the same time.
+My plan is to upgrade my Platformer game with different goodies and upgrade the engine at the same time.